 Two sections of the lsat test relate to reasoning and reading comprehension skills.
 For years philosophy courses and majors have helped students develop these important characteristics.
 We recommend taking PHIL 101 (Introduction to Philosophy) and PHIL 201 (Logic).

 Other courses that will help you prepare for law school are those that require reading, writing and analysis skills.
 Specific ones include; accounting, mathematics, literature and debate.

 The value of undergraduate law courses is controversial.
 Many students interested in law should take at least one course to expose them to the concepts.
-Students should also take courses that are a part of their major.
+Students should also take courses that are a part of their major, and many of the majors at Tarleton State University do offer undergraduate coursework focusing on the law.
 However, do not assume an undergraduate law course will be similar to the same class in a law school.